 If you use Cricut Access and find a cool design, but you aren’t sure how to assemble it, there is a solution!
 Check the name of the cartridge that the design is from, then look it up in the Handbooks at https://home.cricut.com/handbooks — these handbooks offer assembly instructions!

 If you have issues using Cricut Design Space, try to avoid Google Chrome.
 The two don’t play together as nicely as Safari.
 Firefox also seems to work better.

-Pay attention to the layer order in Cricut Design Space, because your Cricut will cut from the bottom layer first and go from there.
-Thus, it’s a good idea to put any large outlines as the top layer so they are done last—this prevents your material from getting cut out and sliding around while your Cricut is still cutting the fine details.
+Pay attention to the cut order in Cricut Design Space, because in an attached design your Cricut will cut from the bottom layer first and go from there.
+Thus, it’s a good idea to put any large outlines on top so they are done last—this prevents your material from getting cut out and sliding around while your Cricut is still cutting the fine details.

 When it comes time to remove your finished project from the mat, flip your project over face down and peel the mat away from the material rather than try to remove the material from the mat.
 This keeps your material from getting curled in the removal process.

 If you have small bits stuck to the mat afterward, use an old plastic card (like a store loyalty card or expired credit card) to scrape them all quickly and easily.